 Old and Outdated drivers can cause the DNS_Probe_Finished_No_Internet error.
 So you must regularly update your drivers to the latest version.
 Follow the steps to update the drivers:

-1. At First, go to Windows Type Device Manager, and click on it.
+1. At First, go to Windows, Type Device Manager, and click on it.

-2. Then in the Device Manager window, find the Networks Adapters feature.
-The list of active adapters will be displayed and Right-click on the one which is active on your computer and select Update Driver Software.
+2. In the Device Manager window, find the Networks Adapters feature. network adaptersThe list of active adapters will be displayed.
+Right-click on the active one on your computer and select Update Driver Software.
 Try to reconnect to the Internet after this.

 Method 10.
 Try some Troubleshooting tips

-If you are still facing problems with your DNS and internet connection follow the steps to fix the problem:
+If you are still facing problems with your DNS and internet connection, follow the steps to fix the problem:

 1. At First, update your Network Driver.

-2. Secondly, Then delete cookies, cache, and temporary browser files.
+2 Second, delete cookies, cache, and temporary browser files.

 See Also: –